One of the inconveniences of summer is how to deal with a pet that loves to be on the go with you when extreme weather threatens his or her safety.

 - Brenda A. says her dogs will be staying home while she runs her errands.
 “Better safe than sorry,” she adds.

-- Andrea S. has cats that stay home and “be their lazy selves.”
+- Andrea S. has cats that stay home so that they can “be their lazy selves.”

 Our summer safety tips can help make you aware of dangers, so share tips on your Facebook page.